henriktudborg/henriktudborg.github.io/_posts/2016-03-28-initial-thoughts-on-elixir.md

 #### Web Server

-I knew that I wanted to find libraries for as many of the services I needed to communicate with, and a HTTP server library.
+I ofc. wanted to find libraries for as many of the services I needed to communicate with, and a HTTP server library.
-No reason reinventing the wheel when someone way smarter than you already published their work.

 The obvious web server library choice at the moment is probably [Phoenix][phoenix].
-I previously played around with Phoenix, and I don't think it's optimal for creating tiny APIs.
+I previously played around with Phoenix, but I don't think it's optimal for creating tiny APIs (yet, at least).
-The "Why" of that statement is it's own post, so I'll skip that for now.

 I decided to try just using [Plug][plug] (which Phoenix is built on).
-This went somewhat fine at first, but a few hours in you'll probably realize that your life would be so much easier if you had some sugar on top.
+This went fine at first, but a few hours in I realized that my life would be so much easier if I had some sugar on top.
 So, after a bit of googling for that sugar without much success, I gave Phoenix another chance.

-Phoenix contains all the stuff that you'll "probably need", but also a ton of other stuff you definitely won't need for a pure API server.
+Phoenix contains all the stuff that you'll "probably need", but also a ton of other stuff you definitely won't need for a tiny API server.
-This would be a non-issue if Phoenix had better documentation, but, at least in my opinion, finding what you need is up-hill, especially if you don't know exactly what you are looking for.
+This would be a non-issue if Phoenix had better documentation, but - at least in my opinion - finding what you need is up-hill, especially if you don't know exactly what you are looking for.

 (Sidenote: Syntax highlighting is _still_ missing from the Phoenix guides?!)

-The Phoenix guides seem to be written for a very specific kind of application, which is definitely not a thin HTTP API with a few handful of endpoints.
-And the [documentation][phoenixdoc]?
+The Phoenix guides seem to be written for a very specific kind of application, which is definitely not a thin HTTP API with a handful of endpoints.
-Well, it's great as a reference, but when you don't know what you are looking for, not so much.
+The [documentation][phoenixdoc] is great as a reference, but when you don't know what you are looking for, less so.

-I of course also checked out a few other frameworks before going back to Phoenix.
-Most are either no longer maintained, just getting started or not documented (like, at all!).

 So for a production web framework,
 Phoenix seems to be the safe choice for now.